List of Justified characters: Dickie Bennett

 Dickie Bennett (played by Jeremy Davies) is the middle child of the Bennett family.
 He has a long-standing rivalry with Raylan, who crippled him during a high school baseball game.
 Eccentric and emotionally stunted, he makes frequent attempts to increase his power base only to fail each time.
-After Mags dissolves her empire leaving him only the weed business he takes matters into his own hands and calls off Mags deal with Boyd.
+After Mags dissolves her empire leaving him only the weed business, he takes matters into his own hands and calls off Mags's deal with Boyd.
 To send a message Boyd robs Dickie's weed house but Dickie makes Arlo.
-Determined to get his money and weed back Dickie goes to Arlos but ends up killing his wife Helen instead.
-During the ensuing war between the Crowders and his family he shoots and wounds Ava.
+Determined to get his money and weed back, Dickie goes to Arlo's but ends up killing his wife Helen instead.
+During the ensuing war between the Crowders and his family, he shoots and wounds Ava.
 After that he goes into hiding as Boyd wants him dead for shooting Ava and Raylan wants him in prison for murdering his aunt.
-Mags and Doyle eventually decide he is too much of a liability and hand him over to Raylan who arrests him.
-When he is released due to a fellow criminal recanting his statement Dickie goes on the offensive.
-He traps Raylan and strings him from a tree beating him with a baseball bat as retribution for Raylan crippling him with a bat in high school.
-Boyd shows up intending to kill Dickie but is convinced to let Raylan have him when he heads back to Mags' house.
+Mags and Doyle eventually decide he is too much of a liability and hand him over to Raylan, who arrests him.
+When he is released due to a fellow criminal recanting his statement, Dickie goes on the offensive.
+He traps Raylan and strings him from a tree, beating him with a baseball bat as retribution for Raylan crippling him with a bat in high school.
+Boyd shows up intending to kill Dickie but is convinced to let Raylan have him when he heads back to Mags's house.
 At the end of Season 2 he ends up in prison.

-In Season 3 it is revealed that his deceased mother had left roughly $3,000,000 with a local banker and criminal, Elstin Limehouse, who is under obligation to release the money only to Dickie.
-Corrupt prison guards over hear this and break him out in order for him to take them to the money.
-When Dickie meets with Limehouse he is given a cooler filled with what Limeshouse claims is left of his mothers money, receipts and roughly $46,000.
-Knowing that Limehouse is holding out on him Dickie refuses to accept the cooler of cash and insists that Limehouse return to him all that he is owed.
+In season 3 it is revealed that his deceased mother had left roughly $3,000,000 with a local banker and criminal, Elstin Limehouse, who is under obligation to release the money only to Dickie.
+Corrupt prison guards overhear this and break him out in order for him to take them to the money.
+When Dickie meets with Limehouse, he is given a cooler filled with what Limeshouse claims is left of his mother's money, receipts and roughly $46,000.
+Knowing that Limehouse is holding out on him, Dickie refuses to accept the cooler of cash and insists that Limehouse return to him all that he is owed.
 In an attempt to get his money he reluctantly enlists the help of Boyd Crowder to rob Limehouse.
 When it is revealed that Limehouse had stashed the money with Loretta, Dickie breaks into her home but finds Raylan waiting for him as Limehouse tipped him off.
 Raylan shoots and wounds Dickie before taking him back to prison.
 Dickie is the last surviving member of the Bennett clan.

-In Season 6 it is revealed that Dickie unknowingly sold his family land to Loretta McCready in one last attempt to feud with Raylan Givens.
+In season 6 it is revealed that Dickie unknowingly sold his family land to Loretta McCready in one last attempt to feud with Raylan.